Can You Make Money With Solar Panels?

 Net metering in the US

-Under a basic net metering model, you will only pay for the difference between your property’s solar energy production and total electricity use, otherwise known as your “net” consumption.
+Under a basic net metering model, you only pay for the difference between your property’s solar energy production and total electricity use, otherwise known as your “net” consumption.

 For example, let’s say you and your family use 1,200 kilowatt-hours (kWh) of electricity in May.
 In the same time period, your solar panels generated 1,100 kWh of solar electricity that was sent into the energy grid.
 In an area with a 1-to-1 net metering policy, you would only be charged for 100 kWh of utility-supplied power on your May energy bill.

 In a separate example, let’s say your panels generate 1,100 kWh of solar power, but you only use 900 kWh of electricity in the same month.
-Here, your excess production (200 kWh) may be “rolled over” into your next month’s bill at a full or partial value of its original worth.
+Here, your excess production (200 kWh) may be rolled over into your next month’s bill at a full or partial value of its original worth.

 See how much you can save by going solar with Palmetto